mediaforensics/medifor-helm-chart/README.md

 ### Check Pods

 Verify that all pods are running and containers have been created.
-If status is _ImagePullBackOff_ then there is an error with credentials.

 ```bash
 $ kubectl --namespace=medifor get pods